 Brain Rot Words: What They Really Mean (And What They're Doing to Your Head)

-Your kid said "skibidi" at the dinner table.
-Your coworker dropped "sigma" in a meeting.
-You Googled "gyatt" and immediately regretted it.
-Welcome to the era of brain rot words, a growing vocabulary born from infinite scrolling, algorithmic feeds, and content designed to hold your attention for exactly 0.8 seconds before the next clip auto-plays.
+Your kid says "skibidi" at the dinner table.
+Your coworker drops "sigma" in a meeting.
+You look up "gyatt" and instantly regret it.
+Welcome to the age of brain rot words --- a fast-growing vocabulary shaped by endless scrolling, algorithm-driven feeds, and content designed to hold your attention just long enough before the next clip starts playing.

-The term "brain rot" isn't new.
-Henry David Thoreau first used it in 1854 in Walden, criticizing what he saw as a decline in intellectual standards.
-But in 2024, Oxford University Press crowned it Word of the Year after its usage spiked 230% in a single year.
-The modern definition?
-The perceived mental decay caused by consuming too much low-quality online content.
+The phrase "brain rot" isn't actually new.
+Henry David Thoreau used it back in 1854 in Walden to criticize what he saw as a decline in intellectual standards.
+But in 2024, the term came roaring back into the mainstream when Oxford University Press named it Word of the Year after usage jumped 230% in a single year.
+Its modern meaning is simple: the mental fog or decline people feel after consuming too much low-quality online content.

 Key Takeaways

-• Brain rot words are internet slang terms (like "skibidi," "rizz," and "sigma") that spread through short-form video platforms and function more as viral in-jokes than traditional language.
+Brain rot words are internet slang like "skibidi," "rizz," and "sigma" that spread fast on short-form video apps and work more like inside jokes than real everyday language.

-• The term "brain rot" was named Oxford's 2024 Word of the Year after a 230% spike in usage.
+The term "brain rot" was named Oxford's 2024 Word of the Year after its usage jumped by 230%.

 The Brain Rot Dictionary: A Quick Guide to Brain Rot Terms